octodns/octodns-spf/README.md

 Per https://support.google.com/a/answer/10684623?hl=en and
 https://help.salesforce.com/s/articleView?id=000382664&type=1

-Zones would have one or more of these providers added to their sources list
+Zones would have one or more of these providers added to their sources list.

 ```yaml
 zones: